Derducken/CoDude/recipes.md

 # Engagement & Tone

+**💥 Make It Viral-LinkedIn**: Rewrite this for maximum engagement and shareability on LinkedIn:

-**💥 Make It Viral**: Rewrite this for maximum engagement and shareability:
+**💥 Make It Viral-Reddit**: Rewrite this for maximum engagement and shareability on Reddit:

 **😄 Add Humor**: Rewrite with a light, humorous tone: